dabapps/django-zen-queries/README.md

 #### Render shortcut

-If you're using the Django `render` shortcut (as in the example above), to avoid having to explicitly add the context manager to every view, you can change your import `from django.shortcuts import render` to `from zen_queries import render`.
+If you're using the Django `render` shortcut (as in the example above), to avoid having to add the context manager to every view, you can change your import `from django.shortcuts import render` to `from zen_queries import render`.
 All the views in that file will automatically be disallowed from running queries during template rendering.

 #### TemplateResponse subclass